medienbaecker/kirby-tiptap/README.md

 - 🌏 **Best of both worlds:** Uses (and highlights) [KirbyTags](https://getkirby.com/docs/reference/plugins/extensions/kirbytags) for images/links while providing WYSIWYG formatting
 - 📦 **Supports all standard Kirby field features** like `required`, `default`, `placeholder`, `counter`, `disabled`, `help`, `size`, `spellcheck` and `minlength`/`maxlength`
 - 🤓 **Smart text handling** with intuitive soft hyphen `(-)` and non-breaking space `(_)` replacements, and visible special characters
-- 🔧 **Configurable buttons** with individual heading levels and a content sanitizer that automatically removes formatting you don't want
+- 🔧 **Configurable buttons** with customizable heading levels and a content sanitizer that automatically removes formatting you don't want
-- 🛼 **Inline mode** without paragraphs and automatically disabled block buttons
+- 🛼 **Inline mode** for paragraph-free content with buttons being disabled automatically
+- 🧠 **One method to rule them all** with `tiptapText()` handling [UUID resolution](https://getkirby.com/docs/reference/templates/field-methods/permalinks-to-urls), [smartypants](https://getkirby.com/docs/reference/system/options/smartypants), automatic [inline mode](https://getkirby.com/docs/reference/templates/helpers/kirbytextinline) and more
 - ✨ **Intuitive drag & drop support** for pages and files with intelligent spacing
 - 🔗 **Improved link handling** with a dialog that automatically picks the right KirbyTag (`(link: )`, `(email: )`, `(file: )`or `(tel: )`) and a paste handler that adds link tags to the selected text
 - 🌈 **Custom highlights** via a regular expression config option, making it possible to e.g. highlight long words
-- 📋 **Abstracted JSON content** that can easily be manipulated by options like `offsetHeadings`
+- 📋 **Abstracted JSON structure** for easy content manipulation with features like `offsetHeadings`

 ## Usage